ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/setup_sysbench.md

 layout: "learningpathall"
 ---

-You can build and run Sysbench on the second Arm Linux system to benchmark MySQL server.
+You can build and run Sysbench on the second Arm Linux system to benchmark the MySQL server.

 This system is called the client.

-You will need at least 30 Gb of disk space on the client system.
+You will need at least 30 GB of disk space on the client system.

-## Build and install MySQL server
+## Build and install the MySQL server

-Because MySQL libraries are need by Sysbench, you need to build and install MySQL server on the client system also.
+Because MySQL libraries are needed by Sysbench, you will need to build and install the MySQL server on the client system as well.

 You do not need to configure and run MySQL, just the build and install steps.